How?

 One of The AI Con's central arguments is that much of what is marketed as AI is a collection of statistical tricks and pattern-matching systems, often oversold as possessing alleged human-like intelligence.
 The authors went further to describe the Large Language Models (LLMs) that underly Vibe Coding technologies as 'stochastic parrots'.

 The criticisms of AI are a healthy part of understanding what's real and what's hype in all things AI.
-In our Being Guided four stages of Build illustrated above, you will see that we placed Software Engineering as the fourth stage, after Vibe Coding.
-In reality, this is more of an iterative process between stage three Vibe Coding and stage four Software Engineering.
+In our Being Guided four stages of work illustrated here, you will see that we placed Software Engineering as an iterative reinforcement of Vibe Coding.

 With Vibe Coding we are talking about an emphasis of what feels right to a subject matter expert, to produce outputs that match the desired aesthetic or social expectations, rather than being grounded in rigorous engineering or scientific principles.